alexstanovoy/Survivor/README.md

 ## About ##

-It's a simple game were you must live as long as possible.
+It's a simple game where you must live as long as possible.
 A lot of zombies will try to kill you.
 The aim is to achieve the highest possible score.
 *The game was developed during the programming technologies course, that why it's simple.
-Designed only for FullHD*.
+Designed only for FullHD (didn't have enough time to make interface scalable)*.

 <center><img src=images/gameplay.gif></center>